jfkz/tinkoff-payment-sdk/README.md

   (e.g. `string` to `Date`)
 - type-safe, written in TypeScript and ships with complete type declarations for all data types and API requests/responses
-- support both CryptoPro and RSA signatures for [merchant API](https://acdn.tinkoff.ru/static/documents/merchant_api_protocoI_e2c.pdf) (actial at 06/15/2021)
+- support both CryptoPro and RSA signatures for [merchant API](https://acdn.tinkoff.ru/static/documents/merchant_api_protocoI_e2c.pdf) (actual at 06/15/2021)

 ## Version difference